pizzadotdoggo/pizzadotdoggo/README.md

   ★ I am neurodivergent and sometimes don't understand social cues or just stuff in general, please be patient with me!
 Also due to this tone tags are apreciated!

- ★ I am a **minor** do **not** under **any** circumstances be weird towards me **please**.

-★ Apothisexual, **Anything** remotely sexual coming from someone I don't know even in a joking manner can and will make me uncomfortable and I might even block said person who is acting that way, it is best not to even make flirty jokes towards me anyways unless I am close to you, and said **In a platonic manner**.
 </details>

 ⋆｡˚ ☁︎ ˚｡⋆｡˚☽˚｡⋆